Ridges in the Dark Energy Survey for cosmic trough identification: Discussion

 This planned future application would yield a three-dimensional void catalogue, the statistical properties of which could constitute powerful cosmological probes.
 To start, the higher-order statistics of the spatial distribution of voids could be compared to results from~\citet{Hamaus14} and~\citet{Pycke16}.
 Additional insights could also be gained from the spatial correlation of voids as a function of their sizes and shapes.
+These void statistics also open up possibilities as a sensitive probe of the dark energy equation of state, as demonstrated by~\citet{Pisani2015} for the number of observed voids and~\citet{Demchenko2016} for their profiles in the context of the spherical evolution model, possibly to be combined with complementary constraints on the dark energy equation of state~\citep{Moews2019b}.
+Conversely, \citet{Bos2012} find that morphological properties of voids are too strongly affected by sparsity and spatial bias in their given sample to differentiate cosmologies at a statistically significant level.

 Just as the statistical characterisation of the triaxiality of galaxy clusters has proven fruitful for cosmological analysis~\citep[see][]{2017MNRAS.466.3103S, Melchior_2017, 2018ApJ...860..126C}, so too might the triaxiality distribution of voids.
 One could further imagine a hierarchical inference procedure that uses the void size and shape distributions as a prior to iteratively update ambiguous photometric redshift probability density functions, just as those same probability density functions are used to hierarchically infer the void size and shape distributions from the tomographic projections used to derive the triaxial void catalogue.
 A supplemental application of these distributions could serve as a validation test for the sophisticated simulated catalogues being developed for future LSS surveys~\citep{Korytov19}.